jonallured/braze_ruby/README.md

 #### Update Catalog Items

+**EDIT : This functions hints at functioning like an upsert but actual API behaviour is more of the create if not existing.
+Further calls on items already existing will do nothing.
+Use edit_catalog_items for that, see below**
 This functions like an upsert, the name of the associated permission api key permission is `catalog.replace_items`